Henri Bonnefoy

 Henri Bonnefoy (17 October 1887 – 9 August 1914) was a French sport shooter who competed in the 1908 Summer Olympics.

 He was born in Le Tremblois and was killed in action in Thann, Haut-Rhin during World War I.

-In 1908 he was a member of the French team which won the bronze medal in the team small-bore rifle competition.
+In 1908, he was a member of the French team, which won the bronze medal in the small-bore rifle competition.
 He also participated in the stationary target small-bore rifle event and finished 19th.